|

 of the most commonly asked questions of cartoonists is, “Where do you

-get your ideas?”
-And
+get your ideas?"

 of course when the cartoonist is Charles Addams, this question leads to